f0ur3y3s/gomu/README.md

 # uju

-A 3D space flight simulator written in C using Raylib.
+A 3D space flight simulator written in C/C++ using Raylib.

 ## What does `uju` stand for?